WisTex/Development-Guide-Docs/README.md

 Where possible, documents should be understandable to both newcomers and experienced users.

+### Terminology

+This repository may occasionally use terminology that differs from official project documentation.

+The goal is not to replace official terminology, but to make concepts easier to understand for a broader audience.

+Where appropriate, documents may use more familiar terms alongside official terms.
+For example, a document may describe a Hubzilla "Connection" as "following" another channel when discussing public content and social networking concepts.

+Documentation should prioritize clarity and understanding while remaining technically accurate.

 ### Platform Independence

 The repository is independent of any specific website, CMS, wiki, or documentation platform.